NathanApple/Upload-Binus-SOCS-From-Terminal/README.md

 ## Usage
 Open in terminal ( or window terminal )

-Put file in any folder
+Put file in any folder ( Note : You are allowed to change the python filename since it doesnt affect anything at all )

 Open window terminal / any terminal,